LT-Schmiddy/mm-ez-text-replacement-utils/docs/The Message Buffer.md

 # The Message Buffer {#the_message_buffer}

 This document provides high-level information about the text handling in Majora's Mask, and the text manipulation tools provided by EZTR.
+This is not mean to be an in-depth guide to everything related to EZTR and Majora's Mask text, but a quick overview to get you started with EZTR.

-This is not mean to be an in-depth guide to everything related to EZTR and Majora's Mask text, but a quick overview to point you in the right direction.
+If you want a more in-depth look at Majora's Mask text handling, I recommend this page: [https://wiki.cloudmodding.com/mm/Text_Format](https://wiki.cloudmodding.com/mm/Text_Format)

 ## Text in Majora's Mask